zhouzypaul/zhouzypaul.github.io/_pages/research.md

 permalink: /research/
 ---
 My research ambition is to build **autonomous agents** that can solve a wide variety of complex tasks and continuously learn new ones.
 I believe this calls for decision-making systems that can **continually** learn state and action abstractions and use them to quickly **generalize** to new tasks.
 Toward this goal, I work on various aspects of **reinforcement learning**.
+I am fortunate to be advised by professor [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/) at UC Berkeley.
-I was fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael Littman](https://www.littmania.com) at Brown.
+During my undergrad I was advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael Littman](https://www.littmania.com) at Brown.
 Please check out my selected work below.
 {: style="text-align: center;font-size:110%;padding-top:40px"}

 [CV](/pdfs/bio/CV.pdf) \|